 Making an initial appointment

-If you are unsure which therapist would be the best match for your situation, we recommend that you come along for an Initial Consultation first of all, to talk things through with one of our directors, Elliot Davis, Robert Rees, or Sarah Paton Briggs.
+If you are unsure which therapist would be the best match for your situation, we recommend that you arrange an Initial Consultation first of all, to talk things through with one of our directors, Elliot Davis, Robert Rees, or Sarah Paton Briggs.
 This way, you can receive input on how therapy can help in your particular circumstances, as well as guidance on which therapist might be a good match for your particular needs.
 Initial Consultations are suitable for individual clients or for couple therapy.
 Robert, Elliot, and Sarah each work with individuals or couples.
 Please email firstname.lastname@example.org to arrange an appointment.

 To book an appointment with Dr James Kustow, please click here for details of how to contact his secretary.
 Appointments with Dr Kustow cannot be booked online.